uniphil/ada-pico-notes/ada.md

     - er no, i mixed up prp2040_hal and pico_bsp. rp2040 is 1.2.1.
     - nah but I *was* looking at undreleased code on the main branch. `RP.PIO.DMA_TX_Trigger` is unreleased :'(

+wrote a bunch of code with DMA + PIO and.... didn't work, hard to debug. started over working backward from PIO instead of forward from DMA.